Query-based report templates

 Content and layout

 The content of your PDF export corresponds to the columns and data your query returns, and the system dynamically produces a PDF out of it.
-You can try out how your query would look like as a report template by taking the PDF export out of it - report template and PDF export generate a PDF that looks the same.
+You can try out how your query would look like as a report template by taking the PDF export out of it - the report template and PDF export generate a PDF that looks the same.

 Best practice is to try out a few PDF exports out of different data before saving a query as a report template.
 This allows you to make sure beforehand your data fits nicely on a dynamic one-page PDF, and allows you for example to optimize the number of columns, their order, captions, etc. to build the best-possible report template.